Reduction or withdrawal of reception conditions

 The procedures for applying these sanctions can be found in a Royal Decree.[3]

 The law makes it possible to withdraw reception permanently.[6]
 The sanction can only be used for persons, who had been temporarily excluded from reception before, subject to the aforementioned sanction, or in serious cases of physical or sexual violence.
-Eight applicants were permanently excluded from reception in 2022.[7]
+Three applicants were permanently excluded from reception in 2023.[7]

-Sanctions are issued by the centre’s managing director and have to be motivated.
-The person who received the sanction has to be heard before the decision.
+Sanctions are issued by the centre’s managing director and must be motivated.
+The person who received the sanction must be heard before the decision.
 Most sanctions can be appealed before the managing authority of that reception centre (the Director-General of Fedasil, the NGO partner or the administrative council of the PCSW).
 An onward non-suspensive appeal is possible in front of the Labour Court.[8]
-As with every other administrative or judicial procedure, the asylum seeker is entitled to legal assistance, free of charge if he or she has no sufficient financial means.
-In all of these cases, the reception conditions will be reinstated as soon as the sanction – mostly temporary– has elapsed.
-During 2022, 35 appeal procedures against exclusions decisions taken by Fedasil were introduced before Labour tribunals.[9]
+As with every other administrative or judicial procedure, the asylum seeker is entitled to legal assistance, free of charge if they have no sufficient financial means.
+In all these cases, the reception conditions will be reinstated as soon as the sanction – mostly temporary– has elapsed.
+During 2023, 23 appeal procedures against exclusions decisions taken by Fedasil were introduced before Labour tribunals.[9]

 In March 2018 the Labour Court of Brussels referred preliminary questions to the CJEU regarding the circumstances under which material reception conditions under the Reception Conditions Directive may be reduced or withdrawn and the need to examine the consequences of such decisions, particularly about unaccompanied children.[14]
 The case concerned an unaccompanied minor who was refused the right to an accommodation for 15 days.
 He therefore had to live on the street and at a relative’s place.
 After 15 days, he was finally accommodated by Fedasil again.
 In its decision Haqbin of 12 November 2019, the CJEU ruled that, where house rules of an accommodation are breached or where a violent behaviour occurs, the sanction cannot be the withdrawal of material reception conditions relating to housing, food or clothing, even if it is temporary.
 Such sanctions must be taken with even more precaution when they involve vulnerable applicants such as unaccompanied minors.
 According to the CJEU, even the most severe sanction should not deprive the applicant of the possibility of meeting his most basic needs.
 Member States should ensure such a standard of living continuously and without interruption.
 They should grant access to material reception conditions in an organised manner and under their responsibility, including when they call upon the private sector to fulfil that obligation.
 It is therefore not sufficient for them to provide a list of private homeless centres which could be contacted by the applicant, as Fedasil did in the present case.
 The competent authorities must always ensure that a sanction complies with the principle of proportionality and does not affect the applicant’s dignity.[15]

-Based on this CJUE decision, the Brussels Labour Court declared Fedasil at default on 7 October 2021, condemning the Agency to moral damages of 1€ for having excluded Haqbin from reception conditions, in violation of the Reception Directive.[16]
+Based on this CJUE decision, the Brussels Labour Court ruled against Fedasil on 7 October 2021, condemning the Agency to moral damages of 1€ for having excluded Haqbin from reception conditions, in violation of the Reception Directive.[16]

 Other grounds